hbekel/bpp/README.md

 ## Usage

-bpp is implemented as a simple filter, reading from stdin and producing output on stdout.
+bpp is implemented as a simple filter, reading from stdin and producing output on stdout:

     $ bpp < example.bpp

+This will redirect the contents of `example.bpp` to stdin and feed it to bpp, producing the following output:

 <pre>
 0 goto3